Changing-Look AGN Powered By Disk Tearing: Discussion

 \subsection{Observational Prospects}

 It is likely that multiple physical mechanisms power CSAGN.
 How can we determine that disk tearing is responsible?
 Our results suggest two main prospects, \begin{itemize} \item If a CSAGN is powered by disk tearing, there will be continuum variability on different timescales (listed here for a $10^8\,M_\odot\,{\rm BH}$).
 Firstly, tearing cycles empty and refill the inner sub-disk on a months-to-years long timescale, which drives the change of state.
-Secondly, when the disk tears, the inner sub-disk precesses on a timescale of weeks (Fig.~\ref{fig:raptor}), further modulating the luminosity along the line of sight.
+Secondly, when the disk tears, the inner sub-disk precesses on a timescale of weeks (Fig.~\ref{fig:raptor}), further modulating the luminosity along the line of sight \cite[We also refer the reader][ who also discussed these considerations.]{raj_2021}.
 Thirdly, we detected a QPO driven by radial oscillations of the inner disk on intraday timescales (Fig.~\ref{fig:qpo}).
 These signals are more or less apparent depending on the individual tearing cycle but, if detected, would amount to strong evidence that the disk is torn.
-We emphasize that these timescales likely scale linearly with the BH mass and also have a still unknown dependence on parameters such as the spin and tilt angle. \item When the inner sub-disk precesses, it drives time-dependent, asymmetric illumination of the BLR.
+We emphasize that these timescales likely scale linearly with the BH mass and also have a still unknown dependence on parameters such as the spin and tilt angle.

+\item When the inner sub-disk precesses, it drives time-dependent, asymmetric illumination of the BLR.
 This drives time-evolving red-to-blue asymmetries (Fig.~\ref{fig:halpha_spacetime}).
 Detecting time-evolving red-to-blue asymmetries during a changing-look event, especially correlated with the continuum variability, would be strong evidence for disk tearing.
 Interestingly, time-evolving red-to-blue asymmetries, indicative of precession, have already been detected in a luminous, variable AGN \citep{horne_2021}. \end{itemize} Disk tearing would be primarily associated with repeating CSAGN.
 So, if disk tearing signatures are detected in an AGN, observational campaigns should continue to monitor the source.
 Also, as mentioned, all the timescales we have discussed depend linearly on the BH mass, which should be taken under consideration when interpreting AGN variability.

 The long-term evolution of strongly warped AGN disks is unknown.
 It is possible that disk tearing is transient, occurring for several cycles before settling to a steady-state configuration.
 Even if tearing is persistent, the warped disk will gravitationally torque the SMBH into alignment on timescales of $10^6-10^9\,{\rm years}$ \citep[the large range in timescales is due to the dependence on BH mass and Eddington ratio; see][]{perego_2009}.
 This suggests that tearing-induced CSAGN may only occur when the AGN is young.